Why buy delivered plants?

 You can watch more here, but my best tips for these bugs are as follows:

 Fungal gnats: I allow my soil to stay on the drier side as wet soils only attract problems.
+You can also make your life easier with this fungal gnat treatment and prevention pack.

 Take the infected plant away from any other plants as bugs can spread.
 Once your soil is dry, mix together neem oil with water and a small amount of dishwashing liquid.
 Then rinse your plant and allow the soil to dry.
 Repeat until the fungal gnats are gone.